nrfconnect/sdk-nrf-bm/doc/nrf-bm/app_dev/dfu/memory_partitioning.rst

 * Disable :kconfig:option:`CONFIG_BM_UARTE_CONSOLE`

 .. note::
-   Applying these configurations to the project might cause a few warnings on log's Kconfig assignments.
+   Applying these configurations to the project might cause a few warnings on the log's Kconfig assignments.
    You can ignore these warnings.

+If you are not using a DK board target, refer to :ref:`ug_dfu_preparing_dfu_board` for how to partition the memory using the devicetree.